irvs/ros2_tms_for_construction/README.md

 This chapter explain how to link ROS2-TMS-for-construction and OperaSim-PhysX , which is being developed by PWRI.

-Please follow the instructions in the ReadMe document on the official github page (URL: https://github.com/pwri-opera/OperaSim-PhysX) on how to set up windows PC and ubuntu 22.04 PC for using OperaSimPhysX.
+Please follow the instructions in the ReadMe document on the official GitHub page (URL: https://github.com/pwri-opera/OperaSim-PhysX) on how to set up windows PC and ubuntu 22.04 PC for using OperaSimPhysX.

 Once the connection between OperaSim-PhysX and ROS2 Humble is established, run the following command to start ROS2-TMS-for-construction on Ubuntu22.04 PC.